algolia/instantsearch/docgen/src/guide/Custom connectors.md

         // String label (or node) that should appear in the CurrentRefinements
         // component.
         label: `Query: ${query}`,
-        // Describes how clearing this filter affects the InstantSearch state.
+        // Describes how clearing this filter affects the InstantSearch searchState.
         // In our case, clearing the query just resets it to an empty string
         // without affecting the page.
         clear: nextSearchState => {
           return {
             ...nextSearchState,
-            // Do not depend on the current `state` here.
+            // Do not depend on the current `searchState` here.
 Since filters can be
-            // cleared in batches, the `state` parameter is not up-to-date when
+            // cleared in batches, the `searchState` parameter is not up-to-date when
             // this method is called.
             queryAndPage: ['', nextSearchState.queryAndPage[1]],
           };